Building community, one story at a time.

 24th June, 2022

-The first show was on 24th June, 2022 a the Charles River Museum.
-There was a packed house, live music in the interval from from local musicians and good community conversation and engagement after the show.
+The first show was on 24th June, 2022 at the Charles River Museum.
+There was a packed house, live music in the interval from local musicians and good community conversation and engagement afterwards.